-Medical insurance coding is great way to be in the medical field without direct patient care.
-This program will give you the skills you need to assist doctors in treating their patients in the most efficient manner possible.
+Patient Account Specialist is great way to be in the medical field without direct patient care.
 If you are detail oriented, your ability to maintain patients’ records using electronic scheduling and billing will be an asset to both the patient and the physician.
-In addition to learning International Classification of Diseases (ICD) and Current Procedural Terminology (CPT) coding principles, in this program you’ll also learn medical office procedures and medical insurance claim processing.
+In this program you’ll also learn medical office procedures and medical insurance claim processing.
 Medical terminology and administrative routines and procedures specific to a medical office are covered, so there’s no need to have a background in the medical field.

 Get out of the classroom and into the real world with projects such as:

 Use the skills you’ll learn in this program to find a career you’ll love.
 Possibilities include:

 Fundamentals of Administrative Technologies

 Foundations of Medical Office

 Electronic Health Records

 WorkKeys®, an assessment tool from the ACT® organization, measures skills employers have identified as critical to job success in their industry and are used in hiring and promoting employees.
 Students are able to earn the ACT®-issued National Career Readiness Certificate by meeting the score requirements for their job field on three WorkKeys® assessments.

 Matching the right employees with the right job creates employee job satisfaction, increased self-confidence and the best wages possible for the employee.
 The employer benefits with reduced turnover and training, increased productivity and overall company success.
 To learn about the WorkKeys® scores needed for your future career field visit Job Profiles.